stoop

 10. the act or an instance of stooping.

-11. a stooping position or carriage of body: The elderly man walked [with] a stoop
+11. a stooping position or carriage of body: The elderly man walked [with] a stoop.

 12. a descent from dignity or superiority.